 Words With Friends Creator Zynga Debuts Word Pop Voice Game for Alexa

 A new Alexa skill is bringing the popular Words With Friends game to the realm of voice apps.
-Zynga announced the releas of the new Word Pop game on Wednesday, translating its Scrabble-style mobile game for the voice assistant.
+Zynga announced the release of the new Word Pop game on Wednesday, translating its Scrabble-style mobile game for the voice assistant.

 Words With Alexa

 Words With Friends was a huge success for Zynga when it launched about a decade ago.
 Word Pop seeks to emulate that success with a voice game designed to evoke the same interest as Zynga’s earlier creation.
 The nature of the medium makes Word Pop immediately different from Words With Friends, however, with only the voice assistant to play against in the game.
-When a player asks Alexa to play Word Pop, the voice assistant reads out six letters with which the player to create as many words as they can in one minute.
+When a player asks Alexa to play Word Pop, the voice assistant reads out six letters which the player then uses to create as many words as they can in one minute.
 The words can either be spoken or spelled out and points are earned based on how many words are built and how many letters they contain.
 Word Pop is only playable through Alexa at the moment.

 “I’m thrilled that by adding Word Pop to the Words With Friends family, players will be able to test and improve their word skills, making them even better Words With Friends players,” Zynga president of publishing Bernard Kim said in a statement.
 “The beauty of Words With Friends is that even after ten years, we’re still discovering new ways for the franchise to bring joy to players around the world.
 We’re dedicated to experimenting with services such as Alexa and game modes like Word Pop, which gives players a familiar, yet novel experience.”